FollyMaddy/create_atari-portfolio_roms/TECHNICAL-INFO.md

 I just didn't believe it at first, but you can just mount the image in linux.

-mount the image in /mnt/ if you renamed your rom/ram file to fat12.img link_how_to_mount
+mount the image in /mnt/ if you renamed your rom/ram file to fat12.img

 sudo mount -o loop fat12.img /mnt/